Aameer/aameer.github.io/_posts/2016-03-31-celery-an-asynchronous-task-queue-job-queue.markdown

 What will we do:
 ----------------
-We will build a demo celery project to get a basic understanding of it.
+We will build a demo celery project [check github repo for details](https://github.com/Aameer/celerydemo) to get a basic understanding of it.
 So let us start.

 make a virtualenvironment
 `mkviretualenv celerydemo`